 About the Collingwood Arts Precinct

-Located at 35 Johnston Street Collingwood, the site's history as a place of learning and creativity dates back to 1871, when it opened its doors as the Collingwood School of Art and Design.
+The CAP project was established by the Victorian State Government with the crucial support of leading philanthropic individuals and organisations and is led by the not-for-profit social enterprise Contemporary Arts Precincts Ltd. Located at 35 Johnston Street Collingwood, the site's history as a place of learning and creativity dates back to 1871, when it opened its doors as the Collingwood School of Art and Design.
 In 1923, the main building - with its landmark façade on Johnston Street - began life as the Collingwood Technical School.
 After both World Wars, the school provided vocational training to thousands of returned soldiers.
 At its height in 1958 it had more than 3,200 students.
 The site served as an educational facility for over a century, spawning generations of makers, artists, artisans and creatives.
-The project to transform that site into an arts precinct is an initiative of the Victorian Government who transferred ownership of the site in 2018 to the social enterprise Contemporary Arts Precincts to take the project forward and attract support from leading philanthropists and corporate partners.

 Helen Shaw, Bank of Melbourne Corporate Affairs